CeyHun01/Agar.io-Train-Line-Controller/README.md

 Using this extension is straightforward.
 Here are the steps:

 - **Accessing the Menu:**
-  After installing the extension and entering the game, you can open the custom menu by pressing the Backquote (\`) key.
-This menu enhances your in-game control.
+  After installing the extension and entering the game, you can open the custom menu by pressing the Backquote (`) (é) (") keys.

+  (On some keyboards, the Backquote key may be different, so it can be described as a key located just below the ESC key and just above the Tab key.)

 - **Key Settings:**
 Once the menu is open, navigate to the "Setup" tab to customize your key settings.
 Here, you'll see a 3x3 grid of button configurations.
 Each button's position represents a specific direction.
 For example, the top-left button represents the left direction, and the bottom-right button represents the bottom-right direction.
 You can customize these buttons to improve your in-game control.

-- **Line Mod:**
+- **Line Mode:**
   The extension offers two different modes:

    **Auto :** Split your cell automatically by pressing the key you've set.